 Different types of cells have different numbers of mitochondria.
-Some simple cells contain only one or two mitochondria.
+For example, some simple cells contain only one or two mitochondria.
 However, complex animal cells that need a lot of energy, like muscle cells, can have thousands of mitochondria.

-Why the mitochondria is called the powerhouse of a cell?
+Why are the mitochondria called the powerhouse of a cell?

-- The function of mitochondria is to produce energy to the cell.
+- The function of mitochondria is to produce energy for the cell.
 Cells use a special molecule for energy called adenosine triphosphate (ATP).
-Mitochondria is called the powerhouse of the cell.
+Thus, Mitochondria are called the powerhouse of the cell.